 You may wonder what air purifier, HEPA vs. UV, seems right for you.
-Searching for the best air purifier, consumers often turn to HEPA-based air cleaners for reducing particulate matter in the air.
+Searching for the best air purifier, consumers often turn to HEPA-based air cleaners to reduce particulate matter in the air.
 However, other air purification techniques may help eliminate mold spores, dust mites, pet dander, smoke particles, and other irritants.
 Additionally, a combination of multiple technologies may work.
-For additional air purifier information, check out air purifier filters vs. car filters.
+Check out air purifier filters vs. car filters for additional air purifier information.

 Air purifiers come in many forms, such as regular air purifiers and vacuum purifiers, as well as including HEPA-based and ultraviolet-based.
 Many consider HEPA filters the best in the business for air filtration because of their high particle reduction rates.
 However, other types of air cleaners also reduce concentrations of particulates—air purifiers with UV light help eliminate bacteria, germs, and viruses.
 Therefore, an air purifier with UV and HEPA may be the best option for trapping and eradicating pollutants, which the EPA recommends.
 You may also want to consider which is better, an air purifier vs. an air exchanger.

 A HEPA air purifier utilizes a high-efficiency particulate air (HEPA) filter that eliminates 99.97% of contaminants 0.3 microns in size or larger particles.
 Each air filter must pass a range of tests to become certified.
 “HEPA-type” or “HEPA-style” filters do not meet the requirements, so brands include words alongside HEPA to have the keyword HEPA, but a HEPA filter will be called either just “HEPA” or “true HEPA.”
 To aid consumers in judging the effectiveness of an air filter, manufacturers assign a MERV rating to each, and higher ratings indicate better filters.